sonergezgin/sync-subtitle/README.md

     <filename.srt>: The path to your subtitle file.
     <time_shift_in_milliseconds>: The amount of time (in milliseconds) to shift the subtitles.
-    <direction>: Specify forward to move the subtitles forward or backward to move them backward.
+    <direction>: Specify direction to move the subtitles forward or backward.

     Example